meilisearch/documentation/README.md

 <linkButton method="GET" text="🚀  GETTING STARTED" url="/guides/getting_started/"/>

 Efficient search engines are often only accessible to companies with the financial means and resources necessary to develop a search solution adapted to their needs.
-The majority of other companies that do not have the means or do not realize that the lack of relevance of a search greatly impacts the pleasure of navigation on their application, end up with poor solutions that are more frustrating than effective, for both the developer and the user.
+The majority of other companies that do not have the means or do not realize that the lack of relevance of a search greatly impacts the pleasure of navigation on their application.
+This ends up with poor solutions that are more frustrating than effective, for both the developer and the user.

 That's why we created MeiliSearch, an open-source solution accessible to everyone, meeting the vast majority of needs, even specific ones.
 Installable very easily with little or no configuration required but with a high capacity for customization.